railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_rebates.rst

 You can then propose a price based on the volume that the wholesaler agrees to sell.
 But then you do not have any control over his orders.
-If at the end of the year the wholesaler has not taken the agreed volumes then you cannot do anything.
+If at the end of the year the wholesaler has not taken the agreed volumes then you can do nothing.
 At most you can review his terms for the following year.

 Rebates at the end of a campaign can help you avoid this sort of problem.
 You can propose a contract where the price is dependent on the usual wholesaler's terms.
 You can propose a rebate grid which